 Public ballot (International): For anyone overseas that is interested in visiting Wimbledon, the first port of call should be the International ballot (FAQs here).
 The deadline for applying is normally mid-December with successful applicants notified between January and March.
 I don’t know of anyone who has been successful in the ballot from Tennis Twitter but definitely worth a shot!

-LTA venue ballot: My tickets this year came from my tennis club’s annual ballot.
+LTA venue ballot: My tickets in 2019 came from my tennis club’s annual ballot.
 Depending on the size of the club, LTA registered venues often get an allocation of tickets.
 My club gets five sets of tickets which we dish out through a lucky dip.
 There’s normally less than 20 entries and my brother and I are both in it so good odds!
 Last year we got nothing but normally one of us gets lucky.

 LTA ballots: Even if you don’t play tennis, you can sign up for the LTA team membership.
 This costs £30 with one of the main perks being entry into their Wimbledon ballot.
 For the past two years, the LTA has sold returned show court tickets throughout June and i’ve seen quite a few people be successful on Tennis Twitter.
 You have to be a LTA member to be eligible to purchase the resales.